What Is Bodily Injury Liability?

 Do I Have Enough Coverage?

-Like we said, it’s hard to know how much coverage is enough—especially for something as complex as bodily injury coverage.
+Like we said, it’s hard to know how much coverage is enough — especially for something as complex as bodily injury coverage.
 That’s why most states have minimum limits.
-A minimum limit means that the state establishes a certain amount of coverage that drivers are required to carry and no one is allowed to carry less than that.
+The term ‘minimum limit’ means that the state establishes a certain amount of coverage that drivers are required to carry and no one is allowed to carry less than that.

-Additionally, when considering the amount of Bodily Injury Liability coverage to purchase, you should consider the value of all of your assets.
+When considering the amount of Bodily Injury Liability coverage to purchase, you should consider the value of all of your assets.
 Assets are anything you own that have a dollar value attached to them.
-This includes vehicles you own, property, real estate, and bank accounts.
-People with more assets tend to require higher limits—but ultimately, it’s up to you.
+This includes vehicles you own, property, real estate and bank accounts.
+People with more assets tend to require higher limits — but ultimately, it’s up to you.